akshays4/Databricks-WAF-Light-Tooling/README.md

 ## ❗ Problem Statement

 Building a secure, efficient, and well-governed Databricks Lakehouse requires continuous adherence to WAF principles.
-However, current manual assessments suffer from:
+However, the assessments generally suffer from:

 - ⏱️ Time-consuming processes
 - 🔁 Inconsistencies in evaluation